 - A. Filing.
 The face sheet, complaint and a summons for arbitration must state in upper case letters in the upper right-hand corner 'THIS IS AN ARBITRATION CASE."
 A date and time for the return date will be assigned by the circuit clerk upon commencement of the action and will be noted on the summons.
 The ARBITRATION HEARING DATE will be set by the supervising judge at the above assigned return date 180 days from the date of filing of the complaint.
-THIS IS THE ONLY NOTICE OF THE HEARING WHICH THE PARTIES WILL RECEIVE. - B. Transfer from "L" case list to arbitration.
-A motion to transfer an assigned "L" case (General Division) to the arbitration calendar must be made before the "L" judge in accordance with court rules.
+THIS IS THE ONLY NOTICE OF THE HEARING WHICH THE PARTIES WILL RECEIVE. - B. Transfer from "LA" or "MR" case list to arbitration.
+A motion to transfer an assigned "LA" case (Law Division) or "MR" case (Miscellaneous Remedy) to the arbitration calendar must be made before the "LA" or "MR" judge in accordance with court rules.

-C. Transfer of an arbitration case to the "L" case list.
-A case pending in arbitration may be transferred to the "L" case list (General Division) by filing an appropriate motion with the Supervising Judge of Arbitration in accordance with court rules.
+- C. Small Claims cases with a Jury Demand.
+All Small Claims cases with a jury demand shall be transferred to the Arbitration Division and be subject to its rules.
+Local Rule 2.13 (Adopted 10/21/13) - D. Transfer of an arbitration case to the "LA" case list.
+A case pending in arbitration may be transferred to the "LA" case list (Law Division) by filing an appropriate motion with the Supervising Judge of Arbitration in accordance with court rules.